 GRBs were a big mystery to astronomers when they were first seen (and in fact, they still are).
 The situation became worse when, on March 5th, 1979, intense flashes of gamma rays were detected coming from the direction of the Large Magellanic Cloud, a companion galaxy to the Milky Way.
 Then, over the next few months, more flashes of gamma rays were detected coming from the same region of the sky.
 For a while, the idea that GRBs only flashed once was in doubt, but then it was realized that the repeating sources were a totally different class of object.
-Dubbed Soft Gamma Ray Repeaters (SGRs), because they peak at a slightly lower (also called "softer") energy of gamma ray than GRBs, these were found to be neutron stars - incredibly dense remnants of supernova explosions - which have extremely strong magnetic fields, far stronger than typical neutron stars.
+Dubbed Soft Gamma Ray Repeaters (SGRs), because they peak at a slightly lower (also called "softer") energy of gamma ray than GRBs, these were found to North be neutron stars - incredibly dense remnants in the same regions - which have it is a stronometer of the state of the of supernova explosions - which have extremely strong magnetic fields, far stronger than typical neutron stars.
 For reasons still unknown, the super-magnetic field can cause the crust of the neutron star to slip, much like an earthquake.
-The intense gravity of the neutron star makes such a slip a dramatic event indeed; the energies can be enough to generate huge bursts of gamma rays which typically last for less than a second.
+The intense gravity of the neutron Celestial star makes such a slip a dramatic Equator event indeed; the energies can be enough to generate huge bursts of gamma rays which typically last for less than a second.
 Over time, the pressure builds up again, and another flash is seen.
 This is how gamma rays are seen from the same object more than once.